Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: Results

 \subsection{Application to Simulated LISA Data}

 To present an illustration of this tool, we apply it to simulated LISA-like Michelson-style data with realistic gaps.
 The models for the noise and signal are described in the previous section.

 We choose to analyze one year of data, sampled at $\approx$ 8 mHz, with a time-frequency resolution of $N_t = 1,024,\,N_f = 256$, equating to a data size of $N = 262,144$.
 With a factor $q = 8$, the wavelet kernel $K \approx 5$ days.
 The sampler was run for $1\times10^6$ iterations, comprising 10 alternating sampling blocks of the noise and signal models.
 Updates to the noise imputation were 1/10,000 iterations, updates to the imputation proposal distribution 1/10,000 iterations, and updates to the signal imputation were 1/50 iterations.
 Because this is a blocked sampler (alternating sampling periods between the signal and noise models) we may infrequently update the filling noise without incurring bias.
+While the sampling rate is much lower than that of current data challenges, one could achieve the same rate by resampling the data set or band-passing; the choice here was to simply limit the computational cost in this prototype implementation.

-We observe that the results of performing this treatment (see Fig.(\ref{fig: noise corner}), Fig.(\ref{fig: signal corner})) is consistent with the posterior samples from un-gapped data, with no discernible bias.
+We observe that the results of performing this treatment (see Fig.(\ref{fig: noise corner}), Fig.(\ref{fig: signal corner})) are consistent with the posterior samples from un-gapped data, with no discernible bias.
+We note that the sampler has converged by visually inspecting the parameter trace plots which show stationary exploration; this can also be observed qualitatively in the posteriors of the first and second halves of the samples being near-identical, see Fig.(\ref{fig: noise corner stationary}); the same story is seen in the signal posteriors.
 All signal parameters and noise hyper-parameters lie within the posterior distribution.
 The comparison is favorable with untreated data with no augmentation (which failed to converge, even initializing with the injected parameters).
 We also note broadening of the signal posteriors consistent with the loss of information due to the gaps; though this is not a significant effect, with roughly 10\% of the data missing for a monochrome sinusoid, the posteriors are only broadened by $\sim$5\% (see Appendix B).
+Posterior broadening may also occur in the case that more parameters with correlations are being sampled over.
+However, in this work no additional parameters are being added - even though we are ``sampling" over possible filling data, its only purpose is to remove spectral leakage.
+In the likelihood, the imputed signal is explicitly subtracted out, and the imputing noise is subtracted out via the noise covariance, i.e. ``subtraction equals division."~\cite{Lentati2013,Cornish2013,Romano2016}.

+For the case of an evolving signal (e.g. an inspiraling black hole binary), the SNR is not evenly distributed.
+In this case, when gaps occur becomes relevant for the SNR accumulated since most of the SNR is concentrated in the merger period.
+Lost SNR alone is not a perfect proxy for determining uncertainty in this case, since the phase can be coherently traced through a gap, even at merger.